Range Xperts Has Affordable Prices on Name Brand TV Antenna Signal Boosters

-Below are high quality RCA TV antenna signal amplifiers we offer for sale on our site,.
+Below are high quality RCA TV antenna signal amplifiers we offer for sale on our site in the $12 to $36 price range,.
 After testing many name brand and generic brands, we recommend this brand over others, due to their low signal detection and weak signal recovery abilities which are exceptional in comparison to other brands.
 This is an an attribute to RCA using both low noise components and excellent sensitivity, (ability to detect the weakiest signals possible is necessary before a signal booster is able to amplify them).

-Weak Signal Sensitivity & Low Noise Components are crucial for low signal recovery.
-Don't be fooled by unknown brands advertising very high gain.
-The higher the gain an amplifier has, actually isn't a good indicator of its performance, it's ability to detect the weakiest signals possible (so that it can amplify them) is by far a more important component of a quality signal amplifier.This is why we like the RCA brand line of signal boosters, as they have excellent sensitivity and actually use low noise components, yet reasonably priced, as can be seen below.
+What's often more critical is its ability to actually detect the weakiest signals possible (so that it can amplify them) and this requires weak signal detection using quality, low noisecomponents.This is why we like the RCA brand line of signal boosters, as they have excellent sensitivity and actually use low noise components, yet alsoreasonably priced, as can be seen below.

 WILL A SIGNAL AMPLIFIER HELP?:

 Signal amplifiers also have some misconceptions about them and what they do and under which situations they'll be effective..
-Namely, if your install loss is low, you likely won't benefit from them, but (read more):
+Namely, if your install loss is low, (i.e. 50ft of RG6 coax cable or less and no splitters in the line) you likely won't benefit from them, but (read more):

-Substantial loss is key however, as if your install loss is small (say 3db or less), they generally will not make a noticeable difference to the signal at all.
+Substantial loss is key however, as if your install loss is small (say 3db or less which is equivalent to approx 50ft of RG6 coax cable without splitters in the line), they generally will not make a noticeable difference to the signal at all.
 However if running your TV aerial to multiple TVs or more than 50ft of RG6 cable (or more than 20ft of the thinner RG59 cable type), they can make a worthwhile improvement, however

 If your install loss is even higher yet, (say 6db or higher), they can make a night and day difference and can even be a critical necessity of getting decent reception and channels in your area.
 As an example, 6db of install loss is approximately the equivalent to 100ft of RG6 coax cable (or 35 feet of thinner RG59 cable) on UHF frequencies or a 4-way splitter.
 If you coax cable length is 100ft or longer or if you're using a splitter, a signal amplifier can make an even larger improvement!